raybun/handheld.quest/content/posts/where-is-my-save-game/index.md

 {{< alert >}}
 To view hidden files and folders in the **Dolphin** file manager on SteamOS, press `Ctrl + H` or select `View -> Show Hidden Files` in the menu.
 If you can't see the menu bar, hit the hamburger menu and look for `Show Menubar`.
 {{< /alert >}}

+## PSA: The Best Steam Deck Dock (4K60, fast charging)

+I recently reviewed a fantastic dock for the Steam Deck that I'm still very satisfied with, it just works and does everything you need for docked gaming - [why don't you check out my review]({{<ref"best-dock-usb-c-hub-for-steam-deck">}}) and support this site? :)

+{{<figure src="../best-dock-usb-c-hub-for-steam-deck/dock_main.jpg">}}

 ## Copying files and folders to your PC or onto Steam Deck